softwaremill/jekyll-softwaremill/_posts/company/2015-01-13-scala-riddle.md

 author_login: warski
 categories:
 - scala
+- company
 layout: simple_post
 ---

 Yesterday we came up with the following Scala riddle.

 We have items which may be keyed by integers or strings.
-We want to implement a `get` method which takes the item's type as a type parameter, and a key of the appopriate type (of course this is a simplification of the real problem :) ):
+We want to implement a `get` method which takes the item's type as a type parameter, and a key of the appopriate type as a value parameter (of course this is a simplification of the real problem :) ):

 ```scala
 // given: